-As for our felines, vets ask people to keep their cats inside and sometimes restrict them to a bedroom if the cats, say, love to fling themselves on top of refrigerators.
+As for cats, vets ask people to keep them inside and sometimes restrict them to a bedroom if the cats, say, love to fling themselves on top of refrigerators.

 No matter how closely a client tries to follow restricted activity instructions, the pet may still be full of energy and impossible to keep quiet.

 Many pets with incisions are young and recovering from a spay or neuter.
 Most leave the hospital as if nothing happened.
 The 6-month-old Golden Retriever or Lab will pull vet staff out of the kennel 6 hours after major surgery into the waiting room, leaping to lick someone’s face.